- Home

 7. Partner with neighboring communities, local organizations, groups, and related boards and committees to expand outreach and impact;

-8. Develop metrics by which to track and report progress through analytics, or other measurement
+8. Develop metrics by which to track and report progress through analytics or other measurement

-9. Recognize, celebrate strength, contributions, and success;
+9. Recognize and celebrate strength, contributions, and success;

 10. Advocate and communicate regarding Women and Black, Indigenous, and People of Color ("BIPOC") Owned Businesses and job opportunities adding to the economic development of Framingham, including workforce and childcare solutions and resources;